 This park opened in 1949.
 Over the years, many people have owned and run the place.
 Some of those owners ran into problems with the local community and regulators.
 It's hard to keep attractions like this profitable given the expense vs the expected attendance.
 There were attempts to raise funds and save the park going back to 2018-2019 but they fell through.
 At this point, the place is probably too far gone to salvage.
-As of 2019 the park was being auctioned off.
+As of 2019, the park was being auctioned off.
 It is zoned commercial so someone will pick it up and put in retail possibly.
 There are tons of articles and news reports on this park out on the web so check those if you want all of the details.
+I miss this place and I never even went there!

 By Rosemary Parker - Updated Jan 20, 2019; Posted Jun 22, 2015